 When you hit the exams, for each question, you simply recall the picture for that segment, and draw the map on your exam paper.
 In my day that map alone with the key points was worth a bunch of points.
 Then you write through the points and complete the essay/answer/review/analysis/comparison and impress the heck out of the examiners.

-But this tool is not just for exams.
+But this mind map tool is not just for exams.
 It’s also for taking notes in any situation.
 I use it when I’m talking to clients.
-Instead of writing up the words in long sentences, I use a page for each discussion, simply noting the points discussed.
-It’s rough, but it’s very easy to remember later.
+Instead of writing out the words in long sentences, I use a page for the entire discussion, simply noting the points discussed.
+It’s rough but it’s very easy to remember later.
 People tell me I have a great memory.
 I think it’s because I use a pencil every time I talk to anybody.

 It’s great for analysing competitors, strengths, weaknesses, and so on.
 It’s great for analysing the features of a product, and then deriving the benefits that a prospect will get, as well as working out how much money that person is likely to save using your product.